 Saji Thermatec IH Donabe Japanese Clay Pot 25cm (Size 8)

-*IH refers to induction cooktop compatible.
-The price of IH donabe is usually higher than non-IH models.
+- IH indicates the item is induction cooktop compatible.
+The price of an IH donabe is usually higher than non-IH models.

 The donabe, a Japanese clay pot or earthenware pot, can be found in every Japanese home.
 It has many traditional uses, including rice, soup, and shabu-shabu.
 Used for generations with a time-tested design, the donabe can withstand extreme heat and an open flame.
 Use your donabe to prepare and serve your favourite soups and stews.